seed-labs/seed-emulator/examples/C10-carla-seed/carla_seed.md

 # CARLA-SEED
-The Developer Manual offers detailed insights into project architecture, technical implementation, visualization, and future developments, as well as troubleshooting guidance.
+The Developer Manual offers detailed insights into project architecture, technical implementation, visualization, and future developments.
 ## Table of Contents
 - [CARLA-SEED](#carla-seed)
   - [Table of Contents](#table-of-contents)